 \section{Abstract}

-Based on almost 20~years of data collected by the high-resolution spectrometer SPI on board the \textit{International Gamma-Ray Astrophysics Laboratory (INTEGRAL)} we present constraints on a decaying dark matter particle manifesting itself via a narrow line-like spectral feature.
+Based on almost 20~years of data collected by the high-resolution spectrometer SPI on board the \textit{International Gamma-Ray Astrophysics Laboratory (INTEGRAL)} we present constraints on a decaying dark matter particle undergoing a decay into two bodies, at least one of which is a photon, manifesting itself via a narrow line-like spectral feature.
 Our ON-OFF type analysis of the Milky Way observations allowed us to constrain the lifetime to be $\gtrsim 10^{20}-10^{21}$~yrs for DM particles with masses $40\,\text{keV}\,<\,M_{\text{DM}}\,<\,14\,\text{MeV}$.
 Within this mass range our analysis also reveals 32 line-like features detected at $\geq 3\sigma$ significance, 29 of which coincide with known instrumental and astrophysical lines.
 In particular, we report on the detection of the electron-positron annihilation (511~keV) and $^{26}$Al (1809~keV) lines with spatial profiles consistent with previous results in the literature.
 For the particular case of the sterile neutrino DM we report the limits on the mixing angle as a function of sterile neutrino mass.
 We discuss the dominant impact of systematic uncertainties connected to the strongly time-variable INTEGRAL/SPI instrumental background as well as the ones connected to the uncertainties of MW DM density profile measurements on the derived results.